FunkyE9th/NewTest/docs/ubuntu.md

-8. Verify LED1 is flashing on the dev kit
+8. Reboot dev kit and verify LED1 is flashing